SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

    /> returns \(r1), which is the arithmetic mean of these three numbers
    </ returns 10.0, which is the arithmetic mean of these three numbers

 ..
-XXX Rewrite the above to use assignment instead of bare expressions
+Rewrite the above to avoid bare expressions.
+   Tracking bug is <rdar://problem/35301593>

 .. note::